 2. Post-Survey Completion

 Once the forms are filled, usually a trusted third party is given the responsibility to consolidate the data.
 Responses are grouped into categories and reported as average scores, hence individual responses can’t be viewed separately.
-This helps in maintaining anonymity and confidentiality.
+Also, this helps in maintaining anonymity and confidentiality.

 A report is presented to the employee, it highlights the strengths and areas of improvement.
 The information gathered from this 360-degree review process encourages the employee to form a development plan.
 This method is only successful if the survey report offers objective and constructive feedback.
 Therefore, the focus should be on helping the employee improve.

 The Pros & Cons of 360 Degree Feedback

 The 360 degree feedback sounds like a simple process, however, it requires the correct implementation to be successful.
 If possible, an external committee should be asked to conduct these surveys so that the reviews are free from bias.
 Furthermore, it reduces the risk of the answers being revealed which ensures that people will be freer to answer truthfully.

 If the 360 degree feedback survey is done correctly, the company will be benefited a lot.
 From better customer service to better development, the feedback can help in all those areas.